-- offset (int or long) position in the file to start reading from. - length (int) number of bytes to attempt to read.
+• offset - position in the file to start reading from.

+• length (int) - number of bytes to attempt to read.

 Returns data read from the file, or an SFTP error code, as a str.

 stat()

 Return an SFTPAttributes object referring to this open file, or an error code.
 This is equivalent to SFTPServerInterface.stat, except it's called on an open file instead of a path.